-National Occupational Standards define individual competence in performance terms – the successful outcome of work activity.
+The National Occupational Standards define individual competence in performance terms – the successful outcome of work activity.
 They are concerned with what people can do, not just what they know.
 They promote industry best practice, and have been developed by industry practitioners covering all industry sectors.

 The standards in this suite reflect the core functions relevant to the publishing sector.
 They consist of units and elements that describe the expected outcomes of competent performance.

-The Occupational Standards for the publishing industry were originally developed by The Publishing Training Centre under the auspices of the now defunct Publishing National Training Organisation.
+The occupational standards for the publishing industry were originally developed by The Publishing Training Centre under the auspices of the now-defunct Publishing National Training Organisation.
 Similar separate development took place covering periodicals and newspapers.

-|Standards News →|
+|Standards news →|